spozun/cerner-32-days-of-code/README.md

 Day 19 - 10x12_chessboard_architecture.rs - In Rust, initialize the 10x12 chessboard architecture, and the beginnings of find_valid_bishop_moves(), but hit 32 lines and ran out of space.
 The 10x12 architecture is designed to make finding legal moves very simple mathematically.

 Day 20 - chess_bishop.rs - Complete find_valid_bishop_moves function in it's own module, for my rust chess program.
+Works with chess_main.rs.